The profession of physician is an exclusive profession. Only people who have a permit and are entered on the Roll of the Order may practice medicine.

 - They claim or suggest that they can practice medicine, an exclusive profession, without being entered on the Roll of the Order.

 Acting in such a way as to suggest that one is authorized to practice medicine, even without using the title of physician, is also a breach of the law.
 Thus, a person who publishes an advertisement or gives a testimony claiming they have cured a condition could be in breach of the law.

 Inquiries into offences linked to the illegal practice of medicine

-- by creating a reference and documentation centre in response to requests made by public agencies and the media.
+- It set up a reference and documentation centre to respond to requests from public bodies and the media.

 The fines provided for in the Professional Code for a person who contravenes the Act range from $2,500 to $62,500 per count.

 The CMQ has been compiling information on people convicted of the illegal practice of medicine since 2005.